Caroline Barnes + MTHK

 Three types of damage and injury could be caused by eye makeup.

+Perimenopause and Menopause make women more susceptible, as they are more likely to suffer from dry eyes and poor-quality tear production.
 The risk of these increases with age.
-Perimenopause and menopause make women more susceptible, as they are more likely to suffer from dry eyes and poor-quality tear production.
 Read on to understand the risks and, most importantly, how to protect your eyes.

 Our Drops, Spray and Vitamins strengthen your tears and maintain a healthy tear film.